seanmor5/genex/README.md

 ## Installation

-If the package can be installed by adding `genex` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `genex` to your list of dependencies in `mix.exs`.

 ```elixir
 def deps do